raiment-studios/monorepo/source/projects/sea/apps/sea-jest/README.md

 ## FAQ

-#### Why not just use `jest` directly instead of `sea-jes`?
+#### Why not just use `jest` directly instead of `sea-jest`?

 For many users, this will be the right choice!

 `sea-jest` was created as minimal wrapper to avoid the duplicate boilerplate common to all Raiment Studios projects.
+If you like the "sea" conventions in general, then using sea-jest is presumably convenience, otherwise it's likely not for a value add for you!